jubinc0911/ics435_higgs_boson/README.md

 I used LightGBM, XGBoost, and AutoGluon for predicting the binary classifcation task.
 Within that, I employed Optuna for hyperparameter optimization.

+Higgs_Boson_Report: The task report for this assignment

-There are two versions of Jupyter Notebook
+There are two versions of Jupyter Notebooks:
+Higgs_Boson.ipynb:
+- Output remained on the file Higgs_Boson_Clear_Output.ipnyb:
+- Output is cleared because the outputs are expanded in GitHub (it's extremely long that unable to properly read it).
+Thus, cleared outputs version notebook.

 To run the code, check install_requirements.txt for configuration.